Tiffany Pollard: 2020–present: Expanding presence

-In 2023, Pollard became a lead on College Hill: Celebrity Edition which follows a group of celebrities from various entertainment fields as they enroll at a historically black college or university, to experience college life.
-Later on in 2023, she also starred in E!'s reality competition series House of Villains, a show featuring notorious and controversial personalities from reality television franchises competing to be crowned America's Ultimate Supervillain.
+In 2023, Pollard became a lead on College Hill: Celebrity Edition.
+Later in 2023, she also starred in E!'s reality competition series House of Villains, a show featuring notorious and controversial personalities from reality television franchises competing to be crowned America's Ultimate Supervillain.
+In May 2023, Todrick Hall released an extended version of his hit "Y.A.S." featuring Pollard.
+The music video also includes Pollard and features a scene inspired by The Little Mermaid.
 In February 2024, she was interviewed in a televised interview on The Jason Lee Show, where the conversation's topics ranged from sexuality, to the impact of her career in an evolving entertainment industry.
 In July 2024, she was tapped to host the Baddies Midwest & Gone Wild Auditions on the Zeus Network.
 Later, in August 2024, she starred in an episode of Wiggin' Out with Tokyo Stylez, a reality series centered around celebrity hairstylist Tokyo Stylez, who was given just 24 hours to deliver a standout wig for Pollard.

 In October 2024, Pollard was invited back to E!'s House of Villains for a second season.
 In January 2025, she was a contestant on a special season of the cooking competition series Worst Cooks In America: Celebrity Edition which is titled Heroes vs. Villains.
 The series pits celebrities, divided into two teams—'Heroes' and 'Villains'—against each other as they try to improve their cooking abilities.
+She also became the face of MAC Cosmetics Nude Lipstick campaign, where she posed nearly nude, with her body strategically covered by "I only wear MAC".
+In an interview with Essence magazine, Pollard shared her thoughts on the power of nude shades, saying, "When you're nude, you can't hide."
 In April 2025, Pollard made a return to U.K. television which marked a shift from former contestant to commentary role on 6 episodes of Celebrity Big Brother: Late and Live.
+In December 2025, she announced The HBIC Tour where she will be DJing at different venues.